While some students take a break during the summer, one industrial engineering student was busy putting in 60-hour weeks as part of his internship.

 “This team was involved in launching new products, material cutovers, design changes, process changes, new line layouts, et cetera.
 I was involved with the coordination of cross functional teams to manage launches between all lines and engineering teams throughout the plant.
 One of my main projects was the validation and cutover to an internally procured battery component for an annual savings of nine million dollars,” Berquist said, adding that a non-disclosure agreement (NDA) prevents him from discussing his work in further detail.

-Berquist was also involved with the launch of the very first short range battery pack for the Model 3 which is being released next spring.
+Berquist was also involved with projects surrounding the Model 3 short range battery pack.
 After countless hours working on the project, Berquist said he had three major takeaways from his summer internship

 “One was the technical analysis skills that I gained from being on the lines to troubleshoot and learn how they work.
 Another would be learning how to balance the shear workload of a 60-hour week on average.
 The first week at Tesla was like drinking from a fire hose and one common thing they say there is that a month at Tesla is like a year anywhere else,” said Berquist.
 “Probably my biggest takeaway was the management experience.
 Being able to be in charge of such a mission critical project and directing multiple teams of engineers to coordinate and launch a completely new product throughout multiple lines in the factory was invaluable.”